Dog-friendly beach at sunset in Victoria, BC

 Restricted (summer months)

-Thetis Lake Regional Park is a favourite for swimming and hiking with dogs.
+Thetis Lake Regional Park is a favourite for swimming and hiking with dogs, with 6 km of trails circling two lakes through second-growth forest.
 While trails allow off-leash activity in certain areas, the beach swimming area enforces leash rules during peak season.
 Great for trail walks any time of year.

 Good to know: Beach area restricted in summer.
 Off-leash on trails in designated areas.
 Check CRD Parks for current rules.